 Hawaiian Holiday: the movie in which Goofy goes surfing in Hawaii

 Walt Disney produced the first-ever animated surf movie in 1937.
-"Hawaiian Holiday" is a treasure and hides interesting secrets about surfing.
+"Hawaiian Holiday" is a treasure that hides interesting surfing secrets.

 Mickey Mouse, Minnie Mouse, Pluto, Goofy, Donald Duck, one crab, and a starfish.
 These are the stars of the first animated surf movie ever produced.